-The City of Sydney's Inclusion (Disability) Advisory Panel provides expert insights on experiences and needs of people with disability.
-We also acknowledge the important role of carers and advocacy groups and the insights that they can bring to our engagement.
+The City of Sydney's Inclusion (Disability) Advisory Panel provides expert insights on experiences of people with disability and how we can increase access and inclusion.
+In addition to the importance of disability-led advocacy we also acknowledge the important role of families, carers, Disabled People's Organisations (DPO), advocacy groups and service providers and the insights that they can bring to our engagement.